 Small children are energetic and curious explorers, perfectly primed to soak up bright ideas and information with an enthusiasm we wish we could bottle!

-Here’s seven milestones your little explorer should tick off during their time at kindergarten or preschool …
+Here’s seven milestones your little explorer should tick off through their preschool years:

 1. Tell a simple story